 The developers will go before the Planning Board for a public hearing at 6 p.m.
 Thursday.
 The group is seeking a special permit and an amendment to the existing subdivision, which allows for only 15 units.

-Ward said this project closely resembles his Silver Maple Farm development
+Ward said this project closely resembles his Silver Maple Farm development in Dalton.

 Ward is partnering with local attorney Ed McCormick and Joe Wilkinson, owner of Sheffield-based Joe Wilkinson Excavating.